calimero-archive/docs/docs/getting_started/shard_account.md

 sidebar_position: 3
 ---

-There are two main types of accounts inside the Private Shards:
+Within Calimero's Private Shards, there are two primary types of accounts:

 - Private accounts inside the Shard (generated through Console or CLI)
 - Public wallets synced into the Shard (NEAR wallets used on Mainnet or Testnet)

+These account options provide users with different approaches to interact with Calimero's Private Shards, allowing for both self-custody and secure key management through the Calimero Key Management Service.

 ## Public NEAR Wallets
-Public wallet integrations which allows the user to sign transactions from their wallet and interact with the Shard (the public wallet account is synced into the shard providing a seamless experience to the user).

-Currently we support MyNEARWallet and are working on the integration with the official NEAR wallet.
-This allows self-custody of the keys and enables users to interact with any Private Shard they have permissions to do so.
+Public wallet integrations enable users to sign transactions from their own NEAR wallet and interact seamlessly with the Shard.
+These public wallet accounts are synced into the Shard, ensuring a convenient and user-friendly experience.
+Currently, we support MyNEARWallet, and we are actively working on integrating with the official NEAR wallet.
+With these integrations, users can maintain self-custody of their keys and securely interact with any Private Shard they have permissions to access.

 ## Calimero Key Management Service
-Calimero's Key Management Service which is a custody wallet where the sealed keys are stored inside a Vault, the users can send transactions to be signed in a secure way.
-This is used for all internal keys generated through the Console.
-Keys inside the Vault can be revoked and replaced with users non-custody keys if needed through the Console.
+Calimero offers a Key Management Service that acts as a custody wallet.
+In this service, sealed keys are securely stored within a Vault.
+Users can send transactions to be signed in a highly secure manner.
+This Key Management Service is primarily used for managing internal keys generated through the Calimero Console.
+If necessary, keys stored in the Vault can be revoked and replaced with non-custodial keys managed by users through the Console.
+This flexibility ensures efficient key management within the Private Shards.